 Behavior: This is a nocturnal salamander, often spending much of the day under cover and emerging at night to forage.
 Diet consists of a variety of aquatic invertebrates, crustaceans, and fish.

 Reproduction: Females may lay 75–100 eggs per season.
 Fertilization is internal and females will construct and guard nests with eggs.

 Habitat: Large, permanent, water bodies such as canals, bays, large streams, and lakes.

 Species Range: This species is found across a large region of North America west of the Appalachian Mountains, through the Great Lakes region, and as far west as eastern North Dakota and Oklahoma.

 South Dakota Status: This species is listed on the South Dakota Natural Heritage Program.
 Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
 This species is classified as SH (historically known) because it has not been observed in over 30 years.
-Renewed effort to determine if this species is still present in South Dakota began in 2013 and is ongoing.
+Renewed efforts to determine if this species is still present in South Dakota began in 2013 and are ongoing.

 Account written by Drew R. Davis